barandia/AmateurLeague/README.md

-# AmatuerLeague
+# AmateurLeague
-Do you want to start a team sports amatuer league?
-But you don't have a way of managing all your players, teams, and standings?
+Do you want to start a team sports amateur league?
+But you don't have a way of managing all your league, teams, and players?
 This is App will help you do that.
 With this App, you should be able to manage teams, players, and leagues.

 Key Features:
 * Manage Leagues - Create a league for any team sports: Basketball, Football, Volleyball, Kickball, etc. Should also be able to manage game schedules and team standings (i.e. win-loss records of each team on a league).